AlexandreDecan/sismic/docs/testing.rst

     1. A statechart you want to test.
     2. At least one tester, ie. a statechart that checks some invariant or condition.
-    3. A test scenario, which is in fact a list of :py:class:`~pyss.model.event` instances.
+    3. A test scenario, which is in fact a list of :py:class:`~sismic.model.event` instances.

-Assume we previously defined and imported a tested statechart ``tested_sc`` and a tester ``tester``, two instances of :py:class:`~pyss.model.StateChart`.
+Assume we previously defined and imported a tested statechart ``tested_sc`` and a tester ``tester``, two instances of :py:class:`~sismic.model.StateChart`.

 We first define a test configuration.

 .. code:: python

-    from pyss.testing import TesterConfiguration, StateChartTester
+    from sismic.testing import TesterConfiguration, StateChartTester

     config = TesterConfiguration(tested_sc)

 This configuration is mainly used to set a test environment (the ``setUp()`` of a unit test).
-We can specify which code evaluator will be used, by specifying a callable that return an :py:class:`~pyss.evaluator.Evaluator` instance.
+We can specify which code evaluator will be used, by specifying a callable that return an :py:class:`~sismic.evaluator.Evaluator` instance.
 Remember that in Python, a class is a callable, so it is perfectly legit to write this:

 .. code:: python

-    from pyss.evaluator import DummyEvaluator
+    from sismic.evaluator import DummyEvaluator

     config = TesterConfiguration(tested_sc, evaluator_klass=DummyEvaluator)